Looks like your screen is a bit too small

 What happens to your electronics?

-The electronics that you drop off at the Environmental Centre do not stay there for long.
-They are shipped to an Ontario Electronic Stewardship approved processing facility where they are dismantled into their separate components.
+The electronics that you drop off at the Waste and Recycling Depot are shipped to an Ontario Electronic Stewardship approved processing facility where they are dismantled into their separate components.
 The materials, such as steel, aluminum, copper, glass and plastic, are used to create new products.
 Hazardous materials are sent for further processing and proper disposal.
-By recycling your electronics, you have become part of an important cycle that reduces the amount of waste in the landfill and reuses materials to make new products.

-Visit recycleyourelectronics.ca to find other drop off sites near you.
+Visit recycleyourelectronics.ca to find alternative drop off sites near you.